laszlokiraly/DS-Applied-Deep-Learning/learnings/learnings.md

 ## dependencies

+It was not necessary to have all dependencies installed for my use case.
+I lost time with setting up Shapely which was not needed in the end.
-It turned out that for my usecase yacs (`pip install yacs`) and matplotlib (`conda install matplotlib`) sufficed.
+It turned out that yacs (`pip install yacs`) and matplotlib (`conda install matplotlib`) sufficed.
 The hassle with shapely was probably not necessary at all.
 The pillow problem was not existing after clean installation of pytorch (`conda install pytorch torchvision cudatoolkit=10.1 -c pytorch`) in a new conda environment.